Poland vs Belgium Nations League preview: Where to watch, prediction, form guide

 Possible line-ups

-Poland: Szczęsny; Cash, Glik, Bednarek, Puchacz; Szymański , Góralski, Żurkowski, Zalewski; Zieliński; Lewandowski
+Poland: Szczęsny; Cash, Wieteska, Glik, Kiwior; Szymański, Żurkowski, Linetty, Zalewski; Lewandowski, Zieliński

-Belgium: Mignolet; Castagne, Alderweireld, Vertonghen, Saelemaekers; Praet, Tielemans, T. Hazard; Januzaj, E. Hazard; Batshuayi
+Belgium: Mignolet; Alderweireld, Dendoncker, Vertonghen; Castagne, Tielemans, Witsel, T. Hazard; Mertens, Batshuayi, E. Hazard

 Form guide